 Below are the various reasons for using the Agile Minimum Viable Product (Agile MVP):

-- Agile MVP enables testing of a product with the use of minimum resources.
+- Agile MVP enables the testing of a product with the use of minimum resources.
 Accelerate learning.

-- It helps to improve customer satisfaction and collects information for product enhancement through feedbacks.
+- It helps to improve customer satisfaction and collects information for product enhancement through feedback.

 - Eradicates unnecessary wastage for working hours.